ktrachtova/perseqpipe/docs/usage.md

 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)
-- `conda`
-  - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
-Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker.
 - `arm`
   - A generic configuration profile to be used when running pipeline on ARM architecture